Francesco-Calabrese/trufflehog-url-parser/README.md

 # trufflehog-url-parser
-Uses trufflehog to parse a file containig target URLs
+Uses trufflehog to parse a file containing target URLs

 # Operation
 Using the command line, call the python file with a list of URLs (one line per URL).
 This script will use the filesystem argument with trufflehog.
 It uses the requests module to make the request every 2 seconds with a 5 second timout, and only parses status codes of 200.
 After going through the list of URLs, 4 files will be created: